cchyung/full-stack-workshop-post/blog-post.md

 In my opinion, the best way to approach this is to follow along and build each component of the app as I do.
 If you run into issues, you can consult the final product code in the repo [here](https://github.com/cchyung/full-stack-workshop-post)

+## Installing Node
+If you don't already have Node installed, you can download it from [here](https://nodejs.org/en/download/).

+Alternatively, if you're on a mac and have `brew` installed:
+`$ brew install node`

+For information on how to install brew you can checkout [this](https://brew.sh/).

 ## Getting Started
 Start by making a folder for where your project is going to live:
 `$ mkdir full-stack-workshop`